 Not sure what to look for when reviewing a Certificate of Analysis?
 Our step-by-step guide explains fulvic acid percentages, heavy metal limits, and what accreditation actually means in plain English.

-- ~150mg fulvic acid per 175mg serving
+- 161mg fulvic acid per serving (June 2025 COA)

 - Cold-process purification preserves bioactive compounds